Divorce Attorneys Kennett Square

 - Division Of Marital Assets 7 Debt

 Furthermore, the myriad of forms, worksheets and documents needed to file for divorce in Pennsylvania can be daunting.
-A skilled Family Law Attorney can help you effectively negotiate with your spouse for a fair and reasonable divorce agreement.
-We understand compromise is never fun, that’s why we employ hardworking and empathetic attorneys who will fight for your rights during your case.
+A skilled West Chester, PA divorce attorney from our firm can help you effectively negotiate with your spouse for a fair and reasonable divorce agreement.
+Our Kennett Square divorce lawyers understand compromise is never fun, that’s why we employ hardworking and empathetic attorneys who will fight for your rights during your case.

 Pennsylvania Equitable Distribution Laws

 During a Pennsylvania divorce the legal term for dividing marital assets and marital debts is equitable distribution.
 Pennsylvania is known as an equitable distribution state and not a community property state.
 Our courts divide marital property and debts based on the principles of equity.
 That means it is in the discretion of the court to divide marital assets and marital debts as it .
 Equitable distribution does not always mean that property and debts will be equally divided.
-One of the goals during a divorce is to achieve an equitable, or fair, distribution of property, retirement accounts and investment accounts.
+One of the goals our Kennett Square divorce lawyers hope to achieve is an equitable, or fair, distribution of property, retirement accounts and investment accounts.

 Factors Considered In Equitable Distribution